Heated Caldwell School Board meeting ends in chaos

 The meeting was adjourned quickly thereafter and the room erupted into cries of protest.

-The parents who spoke against the policy mentioned their Christian faith and characterized transgender children as threats to their cisgendered peers.
+The parents who spoke against the policy mentioned their christian faith and characterized trans children as threats to their cisgendered peers.

 Three students from the District spoke in support of the policy, saying they valued the identity of their fellow students and wanted them to feel safe.